The Possibility of Artificial Intelligence Becoming a Subject and the Alignment Problem: What Constitutes AGI and What a Subject?

-The concept of subjecthood has hardly been mentioned in the AI debate so far; instead, the focus has been on examining when AI should be granted the status of a \emph{person}. \cite{Ward2025} formulates three minimum conditions for AI personhood: agency, theory of mind, and self-awareness.
+The concept of subjecthood has hardly been mentioned in the AI debate so far; instead, the focus has been on examining when AI should be granted the status of a \emph{person}. \citet{Ward2025} formulates three minimum conditions for AI personhood: agency, theory of mind, and self-awareness.
 Agency refers to the fact that persons are intentionally acting agents who pursue goals based on rational considerations.
-With regard to AI, it cannot be said with certainty that it has mental states, but according to \cite{Ward2025}, it makes sense to describe systems as if they had beliefs and goals and were also capable of pursuing intentions and goals coherently.
-An AI has a theory of mind if it is capable of treating other systems as equal systems with beliefs and their own intentions for action, rather than treating them instrumentally, and if it is also capable of interacting with other systems using language.
+With regard to AI, it cannot be said with certainty that ve has mental states, but according to \cite{Ward2025}, it makes sense to describe systems as if they had beliefs and goals and were also capable of pursuing intentions and goals coherently.
+An AI has a theory of mind if ve is capable of treating other systems as equal systems with beliefs and their own intentions for action, rather than treating them instrumentally, and if ve is also capable of interacting with other systems using language.
 Self-awareness exists when a system is capable of making itself the object of cognitive processes, and thereby observing and reflecting on internal processes.
 Embodiment and identity, on the other hand, are not compelling criteria for personhood according to \cite{Ward2025}.
+For reasons of space, we will omit questions about sentience and embodiment of AI in this paper, but we will come back to identity shortly.

-\cite{LeiboEtal2025} deconstruct the concept of personhood even more radically.
+\citet{LeiboEtal2025} deconstruct the concept of personhood even more radically.
 They use a pragmatic, context-dependent definition that is related to rights and duties in social roles and does not necessarily require consciousness.
-The concept of personhood is broken down into a variety of sub-aspects, so that the question of personal rights and duties is no longer a binary yes-no question.
-An AI can be granted personhood status in some sub-aspects only, e.g. it can act as a contact person for sanctions or contracts, but without being protected from shutdown, for example---whereas such protection would be included in more comprehensive personality rights.
+The concept of personhood is broken down into a variety of sub-aspects, so that the question of personal rights and duties is no longer a binary yes-or-no question.
+An AI can be granted personhood status in some sub-aspects only, e.g., ve can act as a contact person for sanctions or contracts, but without being protected from shutdown, for example---whereas such protection would be included in more comprehensive personality rights.
 An important criterion for personhood here is the presence of memory and a certain stability of the person over time (according to \cite{Ward2025}, this is part of identity).